backyardwp/documentation/source/docs/request-factory.md

 ### $_GET Parameter Bag

-You may use the `getQueryParams` method to capture $_GET data.
+You may use the `getQueryParams` method to capture data from the `$_GET` super global variable.
 Captured data is then returned inside a [parameter bag](docs/parameter-bag/).

 ```php
 $params = RequestFactory::getQueryParams(); // $posted is now a ParameterBag